-1. Statement.
+1. Statement

-Goldwyn College an independent Specialist College (ISP) is fully committed to ensuring that all learners acquire the skills, knowledge and attitudes to enable them to manage their learning and career progression.
+Goldwyn College is an independent Specialist College (ISP) and recognises that it has a statutory duty to provide careers education to all learners.
+We are fully committed to ensuring that all learners acquire the skills, knowledge and attitudes to enable them to manage their learning and career progression.
 In order to achieve this, Goldwyn College recognises the importance of providing all learners a careers guidance programme that's embedded into their study programme ensuring they receive guidance relating to careers education and career opportunities.